Safety Modes

 How Does it Work?

-parameter and choosing one of the options below.
+parameter and choosing one of the options below:

 "CONTEXTUAL"

 (default): For wide-ranging interactions with fewer constraints on output while maintaining core protections.
 Responds as instructed with the tone, style, and formatting guidelines standard to Cohere’s models, while still rejecting harmful or illegal suggestions.
 Well-suited for entertainment, creative, and educational use.
-For Command R7B,CONTEXTUAL

 Feature Compatibility